joeylockie/lockiemedia/AI_PROJECT_LOG.md

 ├── version.json                    # Stores the application's current version number.
 │
 ├── app_logic.js                    # Manages the application's light/dark theme based on user preference or system settings.
+├── centralNotificationService.js   # New service to manage all app notifications from a single, efficient service.
 ├── dashboard_main.js               # Handles all logic for the main dashboard, including rendering widgets and data import/export functionality.
 ├── eventBus.js                     # A simple publish/subscribe system for decoupled communication between different modules.
 ├── loggingService.js               # A centralized service for logging debug, info, warning, and error messages to the console.